edge-classic/EDGE-classic/README.md

 - UDMF map support
 - DEHEXTRA compatibility
-- A soundfont-capable MIDI player (SF2 and SF3 support)
+- A soundfont-capable MIDI player (SF2 support)
-- OPL emulation with external OP2 instrument support
+- OPL emulation with external OP2/WOPL/AIL/TMB instrument support
 - Support for MP3 music and sound effects
-- UMAPINFO compatibility (almost complete)
+- UMAPINFO compatibility
 - Migration from SDL1 to SDL2 (longevity and potential new features)
 - Improved support for gamepads
 - Expanded DDF, RTS, and COAL features
-- Full support for both HacX 1.2 and Harmony IWADs
+- Full support for the Chex Quest 1, HacX 1.2, Harmony and REKKR IWADs
 - Greatly improved Heretic/Blasphemer IWAD compatibility
 - Enhanced support for the Freedoom 1/2 IWADs
 - Widescreen statusbar, intermission, and title screens